PeterCamilleri/ideas/README.md

 because I was convinced that the PickAxe book was giving a very incomplete picture of the Exception class tree.
 Seemed I was right.

-excuses - a fun excuse generator.
+excuses - A fun excuse generator.

 fast_ruby - Studies in making ruby run faster.

-fiber - experimenting with fibers.
+fiber - Experimenting with fibers.

+fiber/local.rb - A special study on the use of bindings and fibers to maintain local state.
+Especially useful for repl applications.
+Tested under sever rubies.

-formatter - experiments in aid of the format_engine gem.
+formatter - Experiments in aid of the format_engine gem.

 fractions - Some Ruby code that experiments with converting fractions to binary fractions.
 This code is deliberately slowed down for dramatic effect.

-gem_usage - determine what gems use a given gem.
+gem_usage - Determine what gems use a given gem.
 Now broken for some reason.

-getopt - some experiments with the getoptlong facility.
+getopt - Some experiments with the getoptlong facility.

-ginger - some encryption experiments.
+ginger - Some encryption experiments.

 io_console - Seeing just how useful require 'IO/console' is at getting low level access to the terminal.
 Answer not very! :-(

-manifest - what versions of modules are in the present mix.
+manifest - What versions of modules are in the present mix.

-missing - some experiments with the method_missing hook.
+missing - Some experiments with the method_missing hook.

-stdout_redirect - shell out with captured output.
+stdout_redirect - Shell out with captured output.

-subclass_string - experiments with sub classing the String class.
+subclass_string - Experiments with sub classing the String class.